9 Essential Stretches for Tech Neck That Offer Much-Needed Relief

 4. Limit your screen time.

 Several studies have shown that yoga can significantly alleviate pain from tech neck.
-Getting the blood flowing in these sore areas a few times a week can help with neck and shoulder tension, but as with any exercise, if this feels like it’s aggravating the pain, skip it!
+Getting the blood flowing in these sore areas a few times a week can help with neck and shoulder tension.
+As with any type of movement, if it aggravates your pain, skip it!

 Woman in Child's Pose in her yoga mat with their hips near her heels and her arms extended forward to stretch her upper back and shoulders